campusrover/labnotebook2/docs/reports/2024/GestureBot.md

 # Navigation

-The navigation system described here is a modular framework that combines SLAM, path planning, exploration, and manual waypoint navigation.
-These components work in concert to allow a robot to autonomously explore an unknown environment, plan efficient paths, and adapt to changes in real-time.
-The framework is based on the ROS (Robot Operating System), which ensures flexibility and scalability.
-Navigation in robotics requires precise localization, obstacle avoidance, and path planning.
-Implementing Simultaneous Localization and Mapping (SLAM) is critical because it enables the robot to build and maintain a map of an unknown environment while determining its position within that map.
-This capability forms the backbone of autonomous navigation, especially in dynamic or previously uncharted environments.
+The navigation system used is a modular framework that combines SLAM mapping and movebase.
+These components work together to allow a robot to autonomously explore an unknown environment, plan efficient paths, and adapt to changes in real-time.
+Implementing Simultaneous Localization and Mapping (SLAM) was necessary because it allowwed the robot to build and maintain a map of an unknown environment and be able to recognize where it was located within that dynamically made map.

 ## SLAM gmapping